Icinga/icinga2/doc/2-getting-started.md

 > **Note**
 >
-> Upstream Debian packages provide a database configuration wizard by default.
+> The Debian/Ubuntu packages provide a database configuration wizard by
-> You can skip the automated setup and install/upgrade the database manually
+> default.
+You can skip the automated setup and install/upgrade the
-> if you prefer that.
+> database manually if you prefer that.

 #### <a id="setting-up-mysql-db"></a> Setting up the MySQL database